Louis Rodriguez ‘07 Ribeiro A Torna Dos Pasas Tinto

 There is a quiet revolution of young winemakers in obscure corners of the earth, in impossible terrain, making palate enlightening wine in new ways with ancient and natural methods.
 Louis Rodriguez is one of them.

 This wildly obscure place is impossibly hostile to agriculture.
-It is almost completely vertical in deep gorges over the River Sil, with scorching heat during the day and cold nights.
 They harvest by hand because the land is too steep for machines.
 These terraces were originally cut by the Romans some 2000 years ago to supply wine for their armies marching to the Atlantic.
 Quite a place.

 A Torna Dos Pasa Tinto is a blend of three indigenous grapes, Caiño Tinto, Ferrol, Brancellão.
 I was expecting something typically Spanish, like a great Mencia, I found something foreign, organic but incredibly well structured with layered tannins and a finish that lingered and evolved for a surprisingly long time.